Research Critiques and PICOT Statement Final Draft

 Proposed Evidence-Based Practice Change

 Discuss the link between the PICOT question, the research articles, and the nursing practice problem you identified.
-Include relevant details and supporting explanation and use that information to propose evidence-based practice changes.
+Include relevant details and supporting explanations and use that information to propose evidence-based practice changes.

 Prepare this assignment according to the APA guidelines found in the APA Style Guide, located in the Student Success Center.
 An abstract is not required.